skylantix/Website/src/content/faq.md

 ### Who qualifies for the student discount?

-Currently enrolled undergraduate students at any accredited university or college qualify for 40% off + 1 month free ($12/month during enrollment).
+University students at any accredited university or college qualify for 40% off ($12/month or $120/year) for 3 years.

 ### How do I verify student status?

-Provide a valid .edu email address or enrollment letter.
-We verify once per year and delete proof after verification.
+Email student@skylantix.com from your university .edu email address with proof of enrollment, such as:
+- Student ID
+- Unofficial transcript
+- National Student Clearinghouse certificate of enrollment

+We verify once when you sign up.
+No ongoing checks—as long as you're enrolled when you sign up, you get the full 3 years.

-### What happens when I graduate?
+### What happens after the 3-year student discount period?

-Your discount ends when you're no longer enrolled.
-We'll contact you before adjusting your pricing.
-You can continue at the standard $20/month rate or cancel.
+After 3 years, your membership will transition to the standard $20/month or $200/year rate.
+We'll notify you in advance.
+You can continue at the standard rate or cancel anytime.

 ---